fabiospampinato/tiny-sqlite3/readme.md

 // Interpolate a raw, unescaped, string in a SQL query

 const rows2 = await db.sql`SELECT * FROM ${db.raw ( 'example' )} LIMIT ${limit}`;

+// Perform a SQL query, but get the result as plain JSON instead

+const rowsJSON = await db.json`SELECT * FROM example LIMIT ${limit}`;

+// Conveniently get some information about the database, using the ".dbinfo" command

+const info = await db.info ();

+// Conveniently get some statistics about the database, using the ".stats" command

+const stats = await db.stats ();

+// Recover as much data as possible from a corrupted database, using the ".recover" command

+const recovered = await db.recover ();

+// Get the PID of the underlying sqlite process, if any

+const pid = db.pid ();

+// Get the current size of the database

+const size = await db.size ();

 // Start a batch, which will cause all queries to be executed as one, their output won't be available